theodi/big-data-publishing/guide/big-data-publishing.md

   - Index data (7 Mb)
   - Matlab Tiny Images toolbox (150 Kb)

-Publishing the data in such a way my be easy from a publisher's perspective but comes with a number of shortcomings:
+Providing the data via a simple download link may be tempting because it seems easy from a publisher's perspective.
+However, in this case there are a number of shortcomings:

 1. It is not possible to download parts of the data.
 2. It seems, moreover, not possible to explore a sample of the data to see whether it suits a user's needs.
 3. What happens if a user's internet connection is interrupted?
 4. Support and documentation is very limited.

+\[UA: More on these shortcomings]

 ### [BioTorrents](id:biotorrents)

+BioTorrents allows scientists to share data with the [BitTorrent](http://en.wikipedia.org/wiki/BitTorrent) peer-to-peer file sharing protocol.
+They provide a platform where all data is open-access and discoverable.
+At the time of writing the site counts 1,851 registered users and 120 data sets.
+The project is described in a [research article](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0010071). \[UA: Good read for more on bittorrent]

+BioTorrents contains multiple features, including keyword searching, category browsing, RSS feeds, torrent comments and a discussion forum.
+The source code for BioTorrents is published on [GitHub](https://github.com/mlangill/biotorrents/).

+###### Sharing data with BioTorrents

+According to the authors sharing data on BioTorrents is a simple three step process:

+ 1. The user creates a torrent file on their personal computer.
+This assumes they already have a BitTorrent client installed.
+ 2. The newly created torrent file is uploaded to the website.
+It includes metadata such as a user description, category, and license type.
+This assumes the user previously created an account.
+ 3. The user shares the data by continuously running a BitTorrent client on their computer/server.

+###### Advantages of using BitTorrent
-BioTorrent see three advantages compared to hosting files through FTP or HTTP:

-* The BitTorrent protocol excels when the data is (very) large and multiple computers can seed (e.g. host) the data.
-Therefore, popular datasets that are often downloaded many times would see the largest benefit as bandwidth requirements are distributed across all computers seeding and actively downloading the data.
+* Compared to hosting files through FTP or HTTP, the BitTorrent protocol excels when data sets are distributed among many users.
+Especially with large files the bandwidth requirements spread across all computers which seed and actively download the data.
+This may also yield much faster download rates.
 * BioTorrents can act as a central listing of results, datasets, and software that can be browsed and searched.
-* Data can be located on several servers allowing decentralization and availability of the data if one server becomes disabled.
+* Data published with the BitTorrent protocol can be decentralised and is still available even if one server becomes disabled.

+###### Disadvantages of using BitTorrent

-On the other hand, BioTorrents faces the problem that its requires users to download additional software to access torrents (files).
-Moreover, BitTorrent is often associated with illegale filesharing, which may become a barrier in some institutions.
-Lastly, a lot of technical questions remain open such as where to upload the torrent and how to communicate this method of publishing.
+* BioTorrents faces the problem that it requires users to download additional software to access torrents (files and data).
+* Moreover, BitTorrent is often associated with illegal file-sharing, which may become a barrier in some institutions.
+* BitTorrent is a rather unknown method of publishing data, hence, a lot of technical questions remain open; such as where to publish the torrent and how to communicate this method of publishing.

-The BitTorrent protocol excels when the data is (very) large and multiple computers can seed (e.g. host) the data.
-Therefore, popular datasets that are often downloaded many times would see the largest benefit as bandwidth requirements are distributed across all computers seeding and actively downloading the data.